AdamGleave/UnicodeCompressor/src/test/resources/corpora_README.txt

 The following files are all from Project Gutenberg, and are under the Gutenberg license: www.gutenberg.org/license I have stripped the preamble and postamble from each file.
 * aristotle.txt: The Constitution of the Athenians, Aristotle.
 Greek.
 From http://www.gutenberg.org/ebooks/39963
+* austen.txt: Pride and Prejudice, Jane Austen.
+English.
+From http://www.gutenberg.org/ebooks/1342
+* confucius.txt: Lin Yu, Fu Zi Kong.
+From http://www.gutenberg.org/ebooks/23839
+* doyle.txt: The Adventures of Sherlock Holmes, Arthur Conan Doyle.
+English.
+From http://www.gutenberg.org/ebooks/1661
+* forsberg.txt: Svensk litteraturhistoria, Hjalmar Forsberg and H. H. Henrikz.
+Swedish.
+From http://www.gutenberg.org/ebooks/49801
 * jushi.txt: Tou Peng Hsien Hua, Aina Jushi.
 Chinese.
 From http://www.gutenberg.org/ebooks/25328
-* forsberg.txt: Svensk litteraturhistoria, Hjalmar Forsberg and H. H. Henrikz.
-Swedish.
-From http://www.gutenberg.org/ebooks/49801
 * rizal.txt: Ang "Filibusterismo", José Rizal.
 Tagalog.
 From http://www.gutenberg.org/ebooks/47629
-* austen.txt: Pride and Prejudice, Jane Austen.
-English.
-From http://www.gutenberg.org/ebooks/1342
-* doyle.txt: The Adventures of Sherlock Holmes, Arthur Conan Doyle.
-English.
-From http://www.gutenberg.org/ebooks/1661
 * russel.html: An essay on the foundations of geometry, Bertrand Russel.
 English in HTML with mathematical symbols.
 From http://www.gutenberg.org/ebooks/52091